 All HVI instances need to define the chassis and eventual chassis interconnections using the SystemDefinition class.
 PXI trigger lines to be reserved by HVI for its execution can be assigned using the sync_resources interface of the SystemDefinition class.
-The SystemDefinition class also allows to add additional clock frequencies that the HVI execution can synchronize with.
-For further information please consult the section 'HVI Core API' of the PathWave Test Sync Executive User Manual.
+SystemDefinition class also allows you to add additional clock frequencies that the HVI execution can synchronize with.
+For further information please consult the section "HVI Core API" of the PathWave Test Sync Executive User Manual.

 '''

-def define_hw_platform(sys_def, chassis_list, M9031_descriptors, pxi_sync_trigger

-resources):
+def define hw platform (sys def, config):

 Define HW platform: chassis, interconnections, PXI trigger resources,

 synchronization, HVI clocks

-Add chassis resources
+""" # Add chassis resources

+For multi-chassis setup details see programming example documentation

-for chassis_number in chassis_list:
+for chassis number in config.chassis list:

-if hardware_simulated:
+if config.hardware simulated:

-sys_def.chassis.add_with_options(chassis_number,

-'Simulate=True,DriverSetup=model=M9018B,NoDriver=True')
+sys def.chassis.add with options(chassis number,

+'Simulate=True, DriverSetup=model=M9018B, NoDriver=True')

 else:

-sys_def.chassis.add(chassis_number)

-'''

-'''

-Multi-chassis setup

-In case of multiple chassis, chassis PXI lines need to be shared using M9031 PXI

-modules.

-M9031 module positions need to be defined in the program.

-To add each interconnected pair of M9031 modules use:

-interconnects.add M9031 modules(1stM9031 chassis number, 1stM9031 slot number,

-2ndM9031 chassis number, 2ndM9031 slot number);

-First and last chassis have only one M9031 module in the middle segment.
-Middle

-chassis have two M9031 modules

-in middle and lateral segments respectively.
-Adjacent chassis have their M9031

-modules connected in diagonal.

-See programming example documentation for more details.

-#
+sys def.chassis.add(chassis number)

 Add M9031 modules for multi-chassis setups

-if M9031 descriptors:
+if config.M9031 descriptors:

-interconnects = sys def.interconnects
+interconnects = sys_def.interconnects

-for descriptor in M9031 descriptors:
+for descriptor in config.M9031 descriptors:

-interconnects.add M9031 modules (descriptor.chassis 1, descriptor.slot 1,
+interconnects.add M9031 modules(descriptor.chassis 1, descriptor.slot 1,

 descriptor.chassis 2, descriptor.slot 2)

 Assign the defined PXI trigger resources

-sys def.sync resources = pxi sync trigger resources
+sys def.sync resources = config.pxi sync trigger resources

-#

 Assign clock frequencies that are outside the set of the clock frequencies of each

 HVI engine

 Use the code line below if you want the application to be in sync with the 10 MHz

 clock

 sys def.non hvi core clocks = [10e6]

-#

-return

 '''

-Define HVI engines
+Define HVI Engines

 All HVI Engines to be included in the HVI instance need to be registered into the EngineCollection class instance.
 Each HVI Engine object added to the engine collection contains collections of its own that allow you to access the actions, events and triggers that each specific engine will control and use within the HVI.
-In this programming example in particular, two HVI engines are used, one for the AWG, the other for the digitizer.
+In this programming example, in particular, two HVI engines are used, one for the AWG, the other for the digitizer.

-'''

-class HVI_engine_Names:

-Defines the Names of HVI engine used in this programming example
+''' HVI engine Names to be used in this application self.awg_engine_Name = "AWG Engine"self.dig_engine_Name = "Digitizer Engine"

-def init(self):

-self.awg_engine = 'AWG Engine'

-self.dig_engine = 'Digitizer Engine'

-def define_hvi_engines(sys_def, module_dict):

-Define all the HVI engines to be included in the HVI

-For each instrument to be used in the HVI application add its HVI Engine to the HVI
+def define_hvi_engines(sys_def, module_dict): Define all the HVI engines to be included in the HVI For each instrument to be used in the HVI application add its HVI Engine to the HVI Engine Collection '''

-Engine Collection

-for engine_Name, module in zip(module_dict.keys(), module_dict.values()):
+''' for engine_Name, module in zip(module_dict.keys(), module_dict.values()): sys def.engines.add(module.instrument.hvi.engines.main engine, engine Name) '''

-'''

-'''

-sys_def.engines.add(module.instrument.hvi.engines.main_engine, engine_Name)

-#

-return

-'''

-Define HVI actions, events, triggers
+Define HVI Actions, Events, Triggers

-In this programming example both the AWG and the digitizer need to trigger waveforms or acquisition very precisely.
+In this programming example, both the AWG and the digitizer need to trigger waveforms or acquisition very precisely.
 To do that the AWG trigger and DAQ trigger actions are issued from within the HVI execution.
 In the HVI use model, actions need to be added to the action collection of each HVI engine before they can be executed.
 This is done in this programming example as explained in the code snippets below.